-Finally, even though career concerns have been a focus of the literature on CEO incentives since Fama (1980), they are not seen as important by our respondents, especially directors.
-"The potential to move to a bigger firm" received support of only 18%/-0.53 from directors (46%/0.37 from investors), and the "risk of being fired" of only 11%/-0.88 (25%/-0.20).
-The lack of incentives from a potential upward move is consistent with the fact that incumbent CEOs are rarely hired away (Cziraki and Jenter, 2022).
-In relation to firing risk, one interviewee explained that boards hire CEOs that are confident in their ability to succeed, so they are not motivated by firing risk.
+Finally, even though career concerns have been a focus of the literature on CEO incentives since Fama (1980), they are not seen as important, especially by directors.
+"The potential to move to a bigger firm" received support of only 18%/-0.53 from directors (46%/0.37 from investors), and the "risk of being fired" of only 11%/-0.88 (25%/-0.20).28 The former is consistent with the rarity of incumbent CEOs being hired away (Cziraki and Jenter, 2022).29 On the latter, one interviewee explained that boards hire CEOs that are confident in their ability to succeed, so they are not motivated by firing risk.